 In partnership with Swimming New Zealand, whose educators provide aquatic professional development to school and swim teachers, and our funded partners including regional sports trusts, councils and swim schools, our goal is that every child will learn Water Skills For Life across the country.

-Water Skills For Life, supported by The Warehouse was developed for children in Years 1 - 8 to learn water safety.
+Water Skills For Life was developed for children in Years 1 - 8 to learn water safety.

 Based on 27 core skills, it establishes broad fundamental competencies for life-long water safety.

 Children are taught Water Skills for Life at school, either by their school teacher in the school pool or community or by a swim teacher at a community pool.
-Schools can decide how they teach their students Water Skills For Life.
+Schools can decide how they teach their students Water Skills For Life, to reflect the needs of the students and the nature of your local environment.

 Children learn these skills with Water Skills For Life